Fort Stark in New Castle NH.

 Hampshire.
 Fort Stark was named in honor of John Stark who was a commander of N.H. forces at the Battle of Bennington in 1777.

-Fort Stark is one of the more interesting historical state parks in New
+Fort Stark is one of the most interesting historical state parks in New

-Hampshire.
-We have visited Fort Stark many times as it is one of the more
+Hampshire, it is also one of the more

 there (see the bottom of this report for more history about Fort Stark)